Daddy (Korn song): Live performance

 "I don't play that song live because it's just magic," Davis said.
 "If I play that song over and over every night, it'd lose its meaning.
 I don't want people to expect me to freak out like I did on that.
 That was what happened in that point in time, and that magic was captured, and I don't want to fuck with it."

 Korn announced they were going to play their self-titled album in full on tours to celebrate the 20th anniversary of the album, including playing "Daddy"; however, the band later stated they will only be playing their debut album in full at festivals, hence not playing "Daddy" on the Prepare for Hell tour with Slipknot and King 810.

+Though they have performed it live multiple times.

 Legacy

 The song remains popular with fans, often ranked highly among other Korn songs.
 It is considered by many to be one of the most disturbing songs ever released, and is often cited as such on various polls and lists.